 The neurodiversity paradigm recognizes that while most cognitive styles are typical (neurotypical/neuromajority) many others diverge from typicality (neurotypicality).
 These cognitive styles are neurodivergences.

 The neurodiversity movement

+To fully include and support neurominorities you must know the neurodiversity paradigm.
 Everyone follows paradigms—mental models, frameworks.
-Neurodivergent advocates created the neurodiversity paradigm to refute and liberate themselves from the pathology paradigm, bolstered by the DSM and autism industrial complex.
+Neurodivergent advocates created the neurodiversity paradigm to liberate themselves from the pathology paradigm’s deficit model.